-We use JIRA for issue tracking, but we use Harvest for time tracking and — more importantly — client billing.
-If we make a code commit, the requirement is that there’s an issue in JIRA that maps to the corresponding Harvest project.
-It’s easy for us to stick to that, because if we make a code change and there isn’t a Harvest entry associated with it, we can’t bill for it.
+We use JIRA for issue tracking, and we use Tempo (integrated with Jira) for time tracking and — more importantly — client billing.
+If we make a code commit, the requirement is that there’s an issue in JIRA that maps to the corresponding Tempo client account.
+It’s easy for us to stick to that, because if we make a code change and there isn’t a Tempo account associated with it, we can’t bill for it.
 We pull your hours and explanation of work and include it in the invoice to clients.
 Reporting is available at the account, project, team and user levels, which makes it invaluable for managing projects and client billing.

 Workweek Time Period

-Use Harvest to submit your hours (including any paid time off) on a weekly basis.
-The Harvest workweek starts on Sunday at 12:00:00 a.m. and ends on Saturday 11:59:59 p.m.
-Please submit your hours by first thing Monday morning, at least before the staff meeting at 9:30 a.m.
-CST.
+Use Tempo to submit your hours (including any paid time off) on a weekly basis.
+The Tempo workweek starts on Monday at 12:00:00 a.m. and ends on Sunday at 11:59:59 p.m.
+Please submit your hours by Monday afternoon.

 The workweek is split up into the following buckets:

 If your role primarily involves working on client projects, you will be planned for 32 billable hours per week.
 We all have different amounts of planned billable hours depending on our role.

 The remaining hours of your day could be spent on activities such as:

 - Contributing to Open Source projects or Drupal on drupal.org